 Valdis Dombrovskis, Vice-President responsible for Financial Stability, Financial Services and Capital Markets Union said: “Only with the help of the financial sector can we fill the annual €180 billion funding gap to reach our 2030 climate and energy targets.
 This will help to support a sustainable future for generations to come”.

-BIPAR, together with its member associations, has been actively following the Sustainable Finance Package throughout the EU legislative procedure.
+BIPAR, together with its member associations, is actively following the Sustainable Finance Package throughout the EU legislative procedure.

 Regulation on disclosures relating to sustainable investments and sustainability risks